 With regard to past research, our findings complement those of Oliver et al. (2014), who showed divergent patterns of viewership versus ratings for audience gratifications associated with enjoyment versus appreciation.
 Specifically, Oliver et al. (2014) found that whereas critical acclaim was higher for dramatic films with dark, contemplative, or emotional themes, viewership was higher for the less contemplative action and adventure themes.
 It seems that the function words (especially prepositions) examined in our study mirrored this pattern.
 Moreover, care words mirrored their pattern for action and adventure themes.
 As such, our study replicates the patterns observed by Oliver et al. (2014) but also indicates a previously unidentified content feature (i.e., function words and thematic words related to care) that future researchers can use to detect and decipher relevant depictions in narrative media.
 Our findings also complement those of Grizzard et al. (2011), who showed these outcomes’ relationships with adherence to disposition theory.
 Grizzard et al. (2011) coded film summaries for virtuosity levels and reward/punishment of main characters, and computed scores (the disposition-theory vector; Weber et al., 2008) representing the overall degree to which films adhered to disposition theory (positive scores) or violated disposition theory (negative scores).
 They found adherence was positively associated with both budget and box-office gross.
 Adherence to a basic dispositional formula (good guy wins, bad guy loses) is generally associated with relatively un-thoughtful narratives.
 Anti-heroes or tragic endings violate the basic formula (Raney, 2004).
 When viewed in this light, it seems function words may be mirroring the pattern observed by Grizzard et al. (2011) as well since they were negatively associated with budget and measures of viewership.

 Beyond complementing this previous research, our observations are important for understanding the consequences of the different ways media response behaves on the aggregate level.
 To integrate our study with recent theorizing, Tamborini’s (2011, 2013) model of intuitive morality and exemplars represents a link between audience appraisals (both automatic vs. controlled re-appraisal), and their downstream effect on aggregate selective exposure.
 The model’s micro-level links show that audiences will select future moral-foundation adhering media based on their past appraisals.
 Also, the most frequently upheld moral foundations in one’s media environment are represented as influencing that person’s pattern of moral-foundation emphasis.
 The model represents dominantly emphasized moral foundations influencing selection regardless appraisal type.
 That is, liking or appraisals are determined by the degree to which dominantly salient moral foundations are upheld even if others are violated.
-However, our content analysis and those mentioned above suggest that the two appraisal styles or narrative forms behave differently in the media system.
-That is, it seems films associated with controlled re-appraisals are less popular in terms of consumption, even though they are valued more by audiences and critics.
+However, our content analysis and those cited above suggest the two narrative forms behave differently in the media system.
+That is, films associated with controlled re-appraisals are less popular in terms of consumption, even though they are valued more by audiences and critics.
 Such conditions might hamper the ability of thought-provoking narrative forms to ultimately impact audiences’ pattern of moral-foundation emphasis or their ability to impact future selective exposure.
 This leaves a gap for future researchers.
-Some studies have shown priming effects of narratives on moral-foundation emphasis (Eden et al., 2014), but none has manipulated whether narrative form or appraisal type moderated this effect.
+Some studies have shown priming effects of narratives on moral-foundation emphasis (Eden et al., 2014), but none has manipulated whether narrative form or appraisal type moderates this effect.

 Limitations